-To help you pick a product that will get the job done right the first time, Business News Daily studied and reviewed some of the leading companies in the online tax software space.
-Ultimately, we came up with best picks to suit entrepreneurs of all stripes, and we created this guide to help you through the selection process step by step so that you end up with a solution that best suits your business.
+To help you select the best application for your business, Business News Daily studied and reviewed leading companies in the online tax software space.
+We came up with the best picks to suit entrepreneurs of all stripes, whether you're a small business or self-employed.
+Our buying guide will walk you through the selection process step by step so you end up with a solution that best suits your business.

-Already prepared to choose your online tax software?
+Already prepared to choose your online tax software application?
 Here's a breakdown of the rest of our coverage:

-- Best Overall Tax Software for Small Business: Intuit TurboTax
+- Best Overall Tax Software for Small Businesses: Intuit TurboTax

-- Best Tax Software for Very Small Businesses: H&R Block
+- Best Tax Software for Self-Employed: H&R Block

 How to choose online tax software